 Charlotte Amelia Poe is a self-taught artist and writer living in Lowestoft, Suffolk.
-She also works with video, and won the inaugural Spectrum Art Prize with the film she submitted, ‘How To Be Autistic’.
+They also work with video, and won the inaugural Spectrum Art Prize with the film they submitted, ‘How To Be Autistic’.

-Myriad will be publishing Charlotte’s memoir, How To Be Autistic, in September 2019.
+Myriad published Charlotte’s memoir, How To Be Autistic, in September 2019.

 Interviews and Features

 Ambitious about Autism and Charlotte Amelia Poe

 Ambitious about Autism is the national charity for children and young people with autism.
 The team attended the launch for How To Be Autistic and were also able to interview Charlotte.
 Here’s an extract: